 Liberation!
-From Normandy to the Elbe
+From Normandy to the Rhine

 With America’s GIs across Europe